elijamesku/AutoOps/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 # AutoOps: Local Automation Framework for IT Ops
-AutoOps is a modular PowerShellbased automation suite that simulates enterprise grade IT workflows, including software compliance reporting, dashboard generation, webhook alerts, and zero-touch execution... all without requiring Intune or MDM platforms.
+This system is a modular PowerShell based automation suite that simulates enterprise-grade IT workflows including software compliance checks, dashboard generation, webhook alerts, and zero-touch execution ...without requiring Intune or any MDM.

 This is a framework designed to emulate real world IT operations, scale across devices, and serve as a live demo of automation first IT administration.